 Overview of responsive website design, development and basic content management systems.
 Examine the current tools and standards and learn how they function together in a modern web environment.
 Emphasis on the myriad of viewing devices and specific reference to the unique needs of information intensive institutions.

-ISCI 301 - Information Storage and Retrieval (3 Credits)
+ISCI 259 - User Experience Research Methods and Tools (3 Credits)

 Introduction to the concepts, issues, theories, and techniques of information storage and retrieval systems.

-ISCI 310 - Research Methods in Information Science (3 Credits)
+ISCI 310 - Information Science Data Analysis and Evaluation (3 Credits)